majafrankowska/majafrankowska/README.md

 - 👋 Hi, I’m @majafrankowska
 - 👀 I’m interested in making apps, websites, cybersecurity and software development
 - 🌱 I’m currently learning Java, Python, Swift and Web development
+- 👩🏻‍💻 I'm currently studying Computer Science and working as a Freelancer
 - 💞️ I’m looking to collaborate on frontend and backend projects
 - 📫 How to reach me:
 - mail: majafrankowskawork@gmail.com